janek1842/progress_documentation-/README.md

-# progress_documentation-
+# Python
-In this repository I document some of my projects as well as work connected with studying ICT
+In this repository I document my Python scripts and projects

-Switch to other branches to see code